Movement controls for electric ants in Queensland

 Managing electric ant carriers

-When moving electric ant carriers from a property in a biosecurity zone residents and businesses must comply with the relevant movement controls.
+When moving electric ant carriers from a property within the restricted zone of the electric ant biosecurity zone, residents and businesses must comply with relevant movement controls.

 You must hold a biosecurity instrument permit, which allows you to move an electric ant carrier:

-- from a property within a biosecurity zone to a property outside of the biosecurity zone.
+- from a property within the restricted zone to a property outside of the restricted zone.

-A permit is not required if the electric ant carrier is moved only to the approved waste facilities listed in the following table.
+A permit is not required if the electric ant carrier is moved to a waste facility that accepts electric ant carriers, listed in the following table.

 |Waste facility name||Address|